The Role of Local Business Listings in Local SEO | Learn SEO

 Because of this, no local business owner can afford to neglect the data published about his company on the Internet.
 The most sensible thing is to take control of that data and manage it on an ongoing basis to ensure both its consistency and its spread across the web.

-Check your local business listings here:
+Best practices for local business listings

-97% of people learn about a local business online.
+97% of people learn about a local business online

 Make sure customers find you with the power of Moz Local, our local SEO & reputation management tool.
 See how accurate your local listings are online with your free listing score: